UCLOUVAIN RESEARCH UNITS

-The UCL campus, where BLSI is strategically located, is dedicated to health sciences and includes the faculties of medicine and dentistry, pharmacy and public health together with five internationally-renowned research institutes (de Duve Institute, Institute of NeuroScience, Institute of Experimental and Clinical Research, Institute of Health and Society, Louvain Drug Research Institute).
+The UCLouvain campus, where BLSI is strategically located, is dedicated to health sciences and includes the faculties of medicine and dentistry, pharmacy and public health together with five internationally-renowned research institutes (de Duve Institute, Institute of NeuroScience, Institute of Experimental and Clinical Research, Institute of Health and Society, Louvain Drug Research Institute).

-Since the inauguration of BLSI in 2012, we have initiated contact between the supported start-ups and UCL research units, thanks to the support of the Louvain Technology Transfer Office.
+Since the inauguration of BLSI in 2012, we have initiated contact between the supported start-ups and UCLouvain research units, thanks to the support of the Louvain Technology Transfer Office.
 The resulting collaborations are very varied in terms of their nature and scope, and include: